 The District's latest underlying, long-term credit rating from Moody's Investors Service, Inc. is Aa2.
 The District's total outstanding indebtedness currently does not exceed its debt limit, which is defined as 10% of the full valuation of the taxable real property within the District.
-The District has exhausted .80% of its debt contracting power at June 30, 2018.

-At June 30, 2018, the District had total bonds payable of \$10,530,000 and energy performance contract of \$12,074,663.
+At June 30, 2019, the District had total bonds payable of \$8,535,000 and energy performance contract debt of \$11,508,941.
 The decrease in outstanding general obligation bonds represents scheduled principal payments.